 2. Discomfort

 Your baby’s primary means of communication is crying.
-If they cannot sleep for more than 2-3 hours at a stretch, it could be due to some discomfort, and they may wake up crying to draw your attention to the problem.
+If they cannot sleep for more than 2-3 hours at a stretch, it could be due to some discomfort, your baby may wake up crying to draw your attention to the problem.
 Keep a close eye on your baby’s movements during the day so that you are aware of any bumps or bruises on their body.

 Discomfort may also arise due to blankets that are too thick or too thin, a toy hidden under the blankets, soiled diapers, etc.